 - Permission to discharge a potential pollutant (aquatic herbicide) into public waters (California State Water Resources Control Board)

 Permit ApplicationIn order to obtain permission to control weeds in Clear Lake, a person may apply at the Water Resources counter in the Lake County Courthouse, 255 N. Forbes Street, Lakeport.
-The Department provides a Detailed Guide to Clear Lake Aquatic Plant Management Permit 2013 and for those that want a short update for the year there is the Quick Guide to Aquatic Plant Management Permits for Clear Lake.
+The Department provides a 2016 Detailed Guide to the Clear Lake Aquatic Plant Management Permit and for those that want a short update for the year there is the Quick Guide to Aquatic Plant Management on Clear Lake.
 Valid applications must be accompanied by a Lakebed Map of the Shore of Clear Lake, scale 1”=50’, or aerial photo highlighting the treatment area, and requisite fees, when necessary.
 The complete application is processed and a copy is circulated to the CDFA Hydrilla Eradication field office and the Lake County Agricultural Commissioner’s Office for approval or denial based on their jurisdictional authority.

 Permits will be issued by the Department of Water Resources upon review and approval of the appropriate agencies.
 The Department will notify the applicant when the application is ready for pickup, usually within 48 hours of initial receipt of permit.
 The permit must be picked up at the Water Resources Department and the applicant must sign the permit committing to compliance with all programmatic and specific conditions.